ShomaJPN/PreventMountVolume/README.md

 ## Usage
 Excute ShellScripts with launchctl / launchd.
-- PreventMountVolume.sh
+- PreventMountVolume.sh   <-- Main ShellScript
 - com.myOrganization.PreventMountVolume.plist    <-- Sample /launchd's command-plist file
-- ShowVolumeParameter.sh   <-- Show specific volume parameters in variable-entry form (auxiliary)
+- ShowVolumeParameter.sh   <-- Helper / Display volume parameter in specific format

 ## Install and Run
-Write the White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
+Add the White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
-These parameters could be found with diskutil (8), and also ShowVolumeParameter.sh can help it.
+These parameters could be shown by diskutil (8), and also ShowVolumeParameter.sh can help it.
 Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set executable permissions.

 Make launchd's command-plist file to suit for your enviroment, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`